Marlboro Community Garden

 Plots that are abandoned during the season will be categorized as donation plots and offered to gardeners at no fee.
 The produce from the plot must be shared with food banks.
 Taking care of a donation plot does not entitle the gardener to keep that space for the succeeding year.

-Garden fees are $40 for 40 square feet of space, $30 for seniors (60+), and $70 for 80 square feet of space, $50 for seniors.
+Garden fees are $40 for 40 square feet of space, $30 for seniors (60+).
 Non-residents should add $10 per plot to the above fees.
 No refunds will be offered.

 6. Compost.
 The MCG uses a four-bin composting system.
 The bins are labeled OPEN, CLOSED, BROWNS and FINISHED.
 Members are encouraged to add material to the bins marked OPEN and to cover them generously with BROWNS.
 A list of appropriate and inappropriate additions will be distributed via the garden email.
 All materials added to the bins must be cut into four to six inches pieces and be free of diseases or insect infestations.
 Weeds with seed heads should not be added to the compost bins.
 When enough compost is ready, workdays will be announced to screen the material.